walmartlabs/concord-website/docs/plugins/smtp.md

 # {{ page.title }}

-To send email notifications as part of a flow, use the `smtp` task.
+To send email notifications as a step of a flow, use the `smtp` task.

-In most cases, a Concord administrator takes care of any [prerequisite connection to your SMTP server](#smtp-as-default-process-variable).

 ## Usage

-To make use of the `smtp` task, first declare the plugin in `dependencies` under `configuration`, then specify email parameters within an `smtp` task, as in the following example:
+To make use of the `smtp` task, first declare the plugin in `dependencies` under `configuration`.
+This allows you to add an `smtp` task in any flow as a step.

 ```yaml
 configuration: